Gremlins (franchise)

 Gremlins is an American comedy horror media franchise produced and owned by Warner Bros. and Amblin Entertainment.
 The franchise centers on a species of creatures known as mogwai (Cantonese: 魔怪, 'devil'), which evolve into the titular imp-like monsters if the three rules regarding their care are violated; in particular, the franchise focuses on the conflict between the friendly Gizmo and the malicious Stripe (also known as Mohawk).
-The franchise began with the 1984 film of the same name, written by Chris Columbus and directed by Joe Dante; and continued with a sequel, Gremlins 2: The New Batch (1990), also directed by Dante.
-A third theatrical film is scheduled for release in 2027.
-The franchise also includes video games, an animated television series and related merchandise.
+The franchise began with the eponymous 1984 film, written by Chris Columbus and directed by Joe Dante; and continued with a sequel, Gremlins 2: The New Batch (1990), also directed by Dante, with a third theatrical film being scheduled for release in 2028.
+The franchise also includes video games, an animated prequel series and related merchandise.

 Setting

 Mogwai

 The mogwai are the central species of the franchise, based on eponymous creatures in Chinese folklore.
-Their volatility is such that whoever comes across one must adhere to three specific rules: A mogwai must not to be exposed to light, especially sunlight, which is lethal to the species; it must not come into contact with water, which triggers its multiplication ability; and most importantly, it must not be fed after midnight, which triggers its evolution into a Gremlin, adopting a more reptilian appearance than its mogwai form.
+Their volatility is such that whoever comes across one must adhere to three specific rules: A mogwai must not to be exposed to light, especially sunlight, which is lethal to the species; it must not come into contact with water, which results in its multiplication ability; and above all, it must not be fed after midnight, which results in its evolution into a Gremlin, adopting a more reptilian appearance than its mogwai form.